-37 Years Ago: The Who Close Out the Keith Moon Era With ‘Who Are You’
+45 Years Ago: The Who Close Out The Keith Moon Era With ‘Who Are You’

-After more than a decade of turning out perfectly tuned youth anthems and taking rock 'n' roll to operatic new heights, the Who were becoming somewhat archaic by the end of the ’70s.
+They were becoming somewhat archaic, following more than a decade of turning out perfectly tuned youth anthems and taking rock 'n' roll to operatic new heights.
 Punk had injected a tough, rebellious spirit into music, and guys like the arm-windmill-flailing Pete Townshend and chest-baring Roger Daltrey were seen as theatrical dinosaurs whose old-fashioned style had gone out with Nixon.

 The songs themselves stemmed from Townshend's abandoned Lifehouse project – which hugely inspired 1971's Who's Next – not always directly, but the symbolic theme of music as a lifeblood persisted below the surface.
 Together, these elements form the Who's final stand.

-Who Are You made it to No. 2 on the chart, eventually selling a couple million copies in the U.S. Along with Quadrophenia, it's the Who's highest-charting album.
-The lead single, the title cut, climbed to No. 14 – their best showing since "See Me, Feel Me" reached No. 12 in 1970.
+Who Are You made it to No. 2, eventually selling a couple million copies in the U.S. Along with Quadrophenia, it's the Who's highest-charting album.
+The title-cut lead single climbed to No. 14 – their best showing since "See Me, Feel Me" reached No. 12 in 1970.
 After Moon's death, it was another three years before the Who released another album, the soggy Face Dances.
 This time, the Who really did sound out of touch.